kslf/custom-element-shim/README.md

-# customElementShim
+# custom-element-shim
-document.registerElement shim using document-register-element to support IE8 &amp; amd
+A document.registerElement shim using document-register-element to support IE8 &amp; amd